Revisiting maximum-a-posteriori estimation in log-concave models: Riemannian geometry and the canonical divergence function

-Moreover, similarly to Euclidean spaces, the manifold $(\mathbb{R}^n,g)$ supports divergence functions. \begin{definition} A function $D : \mathbb{R}^n \times \mathbb{R}^n \rightarrow \mathbb{R}$ is a divergence function on $\mathbb{R}^n$ if the following conditions hold for any $u,x \in \mathbb{R}^n$: \begin{itemize} \item $D(u,x) \geq 0, \,\forall \,u, x \in \mathbb{R}^n$, \item $D(u,x) = 0\,\, \iff \,\,x = u$, \item $D(u,x)$ is strongly convex w.r.t. $u$, and $\mathcal{C}^2$ w.r.t $u$ and $x$. \end{itemize} \end{definition} The class of divergence functions coincides with that of loss functions for Bayesian point estimation considered in section \ref{sec:BayesianPointEstimation} with mild additional regularity conditions.
-Hence divergence functions are sensible candidates to define Bayesian estimators.
-Divergence functions also provide a link to the differential geometry of the space, which allows relating space geometry and Bayesian decision theory.
+Observe that the class of divergence functions is equivalent to that of loss functions for Bayesian point estimation specified in Section \ref{sec:BayesianPointEstimation}, with some mild additional regularity conditions.
+This suggests that divergence functions are sensible losses to define estimators.
+Moreover, divergence functions also provide a link to the differential geometry of the space, which allows relating space geometry and Bayesian decision theory.
 This relationship has been used previously to analyse Bayesian decision problems from a Riemannian geometric viewpoint, leading to the so-called decision geometry framework \cite{Dawid2007}.
 Here we adopt an opposite perspective: we start by considering a Riemannian manifold $(\mathbb{R}^n,g)$ and then use the relationship to identify the divergence functions that arise naturally in that space.
-In particular, we focus on the so-called {canonical} divergence on $(\mathbb{R}^n, g)$, which is a generalisation of the Euclidean squared distance to this kind of manifold \cite{amari:2015}.
+In particular, we focus on the so-called {canonical} divergence on $(\mathbb{R}^n, g)$, which generalises the Euclidean squared distance to this kind of manifold \cite{amari:2015}. \begin{definition}[Canonical divergence \cite{amari:2015}] For any two points $u,x \in \mathbb{R}^n$, the $(\mathbb{R}^n,g)$-canonical divergence is given by